SHeavey/FYPBikeComputer/README.md

 The scope of the project begins with collecting data, such as current, average, and maximum speed, distance, and revolutions per minute (RPM).
 It then transmits data from a sensor to an MQTT broker for storage, where a user-friendly website and Android application that subscribe to the data display it in real-time.

 The project reached its goal of developing a fully functional module for cyclists.
 The project was challenging and presented numerous learning opportunities.
-Some of the learning opportunities include the use of new hardware and programming languages, including, but not limited to, Python, Java, and JavaScript, Node, Express, jQuery, chart.js, and ajax.
+Some of the learning opportunities include the use of new hardware and programming languages, including, but not limited to, Python, Java, and JavaScript, Node, Express, jQuery, chart.js, and Ajax.

 # Hardware Requirements

-I will use a Raspberry Pi to power my project with two Hall Effect Sensors attached to a bike that will measure the following:
+I will use a Raspberry Pi to power my project with a Hall Effect Sensor attached to a bike that will measure the following:
 •	Current/Maximum/Average speed
-•	Cadence
 •	Distance
-•	Ride time
+•	RPM

 # Software Programmes Languages to be used
 Python